Merci93/Web-_Scrapping_Motor_Homes/README.md

 - BeautifulSoup (bs4)

 ## Files description
 - **scrape (.py and .ipynb)**: Scrapes the above listed information about RV motors from the webpage using the defined fuel type.
+The _.py_ file can be run via anaconda command line interface (in Windows) or terminal (in Linux/Ubuntu), and the _.ipynb_ file on jupyter notebook or jupyter lab.

 ## Approach
 - A function _scrape_data_ taking two arguments: _url_ and _fuel type_.